 Achieving ‘Mission Impossible‘ is dependent on our capacity to adapt to and create disruptive changes, to seize opportunities, to ‘play to win‘, rather than ‘play not to lose‘, to engage others around us and inspire action.

 Our greatest asset in creating and adapting to change is also our greatest burden – The Human Mind.
 A tool designed to prefer familiar routines, over pioneering behaviours and new uncertain results.

 When company leaders and staff begin to understand, own and enjoy the mindset that creates calculated and beneficial change, ‘Mission Impossible’ becomes a live prospect.

 This is why Jim Lawless developed the ‘Taming Tigers’ framework.

 Taming Tigers Speeches:

 Jim’s speeches encourage action, offer insight into change, and deliver tried and tested practical routes to bring about peak performance.

 His presentations are injected with personal experience, anecdotes and images linked with his ‘10 Rules for Taming Tigers‘.

-Presented with humour, wit and energy, Jim’s speeches motivate any type of audience as he talks common sense!
-Jim explains how small mind-set changes and simple changes in your behaviour can leverage your chances of success.
+Jim’s speeches are presented with humour, wit and energy.
+They motivate any audience as he talks common sense!
+Jim explains how small mindset changes and simple changes in your behaviour can leverage your chances of success.

 Providing audiences with a new set of responsibilities and possibilities, Jim helps change delegates’ thoughts about what they can achieve.
 Furthermore, he leaves them excited about making a real difference in their professional and personal lives.